This review

 Accessories and printed receipts

-Since this is a standalone card machine, there are not many accessories to connect it with.
+Since this is a standalone card machine, you don’t have to connect it with anything else unless you want a full SumUp POS system.

 If you buy the cheaper Solo package, the main accessory included is a non-slip display stand to put on a countertop.
-This doubles as a charging dock with an internal storage compartment for a USB charging cable.
+This doubles as a charging dock (not a power bank) with an internal storage compartment for a USB charging cable.

 Photo: EC, Mobile Transaction